Laryngeal cancer

 • Laryngeal tumors that grow on the vocal folds only rarely develop lymph node metastases in the early stages of the disease.

-• On the other hand, laryngeal tumors that grow above or below the vocal folds often spread into the cervical lymph nodes early on.
+• Laryngeal tumors that grow above or below the vocal folds often spread into the cervical lymph nodes in the neck at an early stage.

 Laryngeal cancer spreads into the lungs in particular via the blood, while more rarely, metastases settle in bone and the liver.
-The main risk factors, tobacco and alcohol, may encourage a second cancer in the head and neck region, most commonly lung cancer, esophageal cancer, cancer of the oral cavity or pharynx.
+The main risk factors, tobacco and alcohol, can make it more likely that the patient will develop secondary cancer in the head and neck region, most commonly lung cancer, esophageal cancer, cancer of the oral cavity or pharynx

 How can I prevent laryngeal cancer?